Skip to content

 • You currently work at a manufacturing company.

-<shameless plug>Despite the fact that he was trying to buy low with some unconvincing arguments, and that I didn't sell myself too hard by neither stressing the couple of Master's degrees + 8 years sound experience working for both large and small organizations, nor mentioning the consultancy spot jobs, knowledge, passion, etc…</shameless plug> I should stop at one of his points:
+of Master’s degrees + 8 years sound experience working for both large and small organizations, nor mentioning the consultancy spot jobs, knowledge, passion, etc…</shameless plug> I should stop at one of his points:

 “Working for a manufacturing company”.